Hossin-Azmoud/Moo/README.md

 # An interactive Shell made using python.
+## Description
+- A Shell with a bunch of tools, I made it for learning.

 ## Quick start
 - In order for this shell to work, download `Python version 3.9`.
 ```bash